Skip to main content

 • <key>.other

-If the exact form does not exist, it falls back to <key>.other.
+If the exact shape does not exist, it uses the fallback <key>.other.

 const template = localizer.translatePlural('cart.items', 3);